-June 2018 was 70th anniversary of the children’s return to the UK and we hoped that publicly showing the film again would prompt some who participated in the visit, or their families, to get in touch.
+June 2018 was 70th anniversary of the children’s return to the UK and the NWFA showed extracts from the film on regional television and publicised it in the local press, asking for people who had gone on the visit to get in touch.

-Those who had gone to Switzerland shared their different experiences of Switzerland and are contributing to this online project, sharing and curating their childhood experiences with children and grandchildren, with the support of the former Passions team: Sue Reddish, Jim Dalziel and Melanie Tebbutt.
+Those who went to Switzerland are sharing sharing and curating their childhood experiences with the support of the former Passions team, Sue Reddish, Jim Dalziel and Melanie Tebbutt.

 If you would like to know about the project, contact Melanie Tebbutt at Manchester Metropolitan University: firstname.lastname@example.org